Shashlik: Preparation

 Shashlik was originally made of lamb, but nowadays it is also made of pork, beef, chicken or venison, depending on local preferences and religious observances.
-The skewers are either threaded with meat only, or with alternating pieces of meat, fat, and vegetables, such as bell pepper, onion, mushroom and tomato.
-In Iranian cuisine, meat for shashlik (as opposed to other forms of shish kebab) is usually in large chunks, while elsewhere the form of medium-size meat cubes is maintained making it similar to brochette.
-The meat is marinated overnight in a mostly acidic marinade like vinegar, dry wine or sour fruit/vegetable juice with the addition of onions, garlic, herbs and other spices.
+The skewers are either threaded with meat only or with alternating pieces of meat, fat, and vegetables such as bell peppers, onions, mushrooms and tomatoes.
+In Iranian cuisine, meat for shashlik (as opposed to other forms of shish kebab) is usually in large chunks, while elsewhere it is typically prepared as medium-sized meat cubes, making it similar to a brochette.
+The meat is marinated overnight in a mostly acidic marinade, such as vinegar, dry wine, or sour fruit or vegetable juice with the addition of onions, garlic, herbs and other spices.

 While it is not unusual to see shashlik today listed on the menu of restaurants, it is more commonly sold in many areas in the form of fast food by street vendors who roast the skewers on a mangal over wood, charcoal, or coal.
 It is also cooked in outdoor environments during social gatherings, similarly to barbecue in English-speaking countries.